Talkala logo

 How dedicated numbers are billed

-Two separate bills.
-The number itself is a recurring Stripe subscription.
-Receiving SMS on that number costs wallet balance per segment.
-One doesn't cover the other.
+There are two separate charges.
+The number itself renews as a Stripe subscription.
+Incoming SMS uses wallet balance.
+One does not cover the other.

-Your wallet covers prepaid usage like calls and inbound SMS.
+Your wallet covers prepaid usage such as calls and inbound SMS.
 The number itself is a separate recurring Stripe subscription that keeps the number assigned to you.

-Only plain-text inbound SMS is billable in this version.
-MMS with photos, videos, audio, contact cards, or other media is outside launch scope and doesn't create a wallet charge or inbox message.
+Only plain-text inbound SMS is charged.
+MMS with photos, videos, audio, contact cards, or other media is not supported and doesn't create a wallet charge or inbox message.

 • The recurring number subscription and inbound SMS wallet charges are separate billing paths.

-• Inbound SMS is billed per received segment from prepaid wallet balance.
+• Inbound SMS is billed from prepaid wallet balance.
+US Talkala numbers cost $0.02/SMS, and Canada Talkala numbers cost $0.03/SMS.

 • If the wallet can't cover the next inbound segment, the message is dropped instead of creating unpaid inbound usage.